 Course Title BSc (Hons) Applied Psychology

 Awarding Bodies University of Suffolk

 Level of Award FHEQ Level 6

 Professional, Statutory and Regulatory Bodies Recognition None

 Credit Structure 360 Credits Level 4: 120 Credits Level 5: 120 Credits Level 6: 120 Credits

 Mode of Attendance Full-time

 Standard Length of Course 3 years full-time

 Intended Award BSc (Hons) Applied Psychology

 Named Exit Awards DipHE Applied Psychology

 Entry Requirements 112 UCAS tariff points (or equivalent) Be at least 18 years of age on October 1st of the year of admission GCSE Maths and English at grade C or above (or equivalent) Applications are welcome from mature students over the age of 21 and from those who may already be working in a relevant sector.
 All students will be offered an interview (or equivalent communication if applying from distance).
-Enhanced DBS Check
+Enhanced DBS Check This course is not open to visa sponsored students (those students sponsored by the University under the student route).

 Delivering Institution(s) University of Suffolk at East Coast College (Great Yarmouth)

 UCAS Code C800

 This definitive record sets out the essential features and characteristics of the BSc (Hons) Applied Psychology course.
-The information provided is accurate for students entering level 4 in the 2024-25 academic year.
+The information provided is accurate for students entering level 4 in the 2025-26 academic year.